Skip to content

 FlagDescription

---forceIgnore existing allocations and re-allocate all ports
+--forceDiscard existing allocations and re-allocate all ports from scratch

 --jsonOutput results as JSON

-Remove ports and clean .env files.
+Remove ports and clean env files.

 bash

-Removes the managed block from all .env files and removes the project/instance from the registry.
+Removes the managed block from all env files and removes the project/instance from the registry.

 FlagDescription